-- What was the purpose of the moat?
+- What was the main purpose of moats?

-- How did moats help with Medieval Castle defenses?
+- How did moats help with Castle defenses?

 Purpose of the Castle Moats

 The defensive purpose of filling the deep Castle Moats with water was: